 There are several alternative and very different approaches which all eventually lead to a number called Value At Risk: there is the classical variance-covariance parametric VAR, but also the Historical VAR method, or the Monte Carlo VAR approach (the latter two are more flexible with return distributions, but they have other limitations).
 Having a wide range of choices is useful, as different approaches are suitable for different types of situations.
 However, different approaches can also lead to very different results with the same portfolio, so the representativeness of VAR can be questioned.

-So many problems… should I still use VAR?
+So many problems...
+Should you still use VAR?

-You have seen several serious limitations of Value At Risk in this article and you might be thinking of never using VAR (again).
-However, Value At Risk can be useful, as long as you keep its weaknesses in mind and don’t take VAR for something it isn’t.
+Having read about several serious limitations of Value At Risk and you might be thinking of never using VAR (again).
+However, Value At Risk can be useful, as long as you keep its weaknesses in mind and don't take VAR for something it isn't.

 Value At Risk should be one little piece in the risk management process and it must be complemented with other tools, especially those taking care of that 1% worst case area, which VAR virtually ignores.
 As long as you don't let VAR become a false sense of security, it can be very helpful.